Policies & Access Portal: Designing human-readable governance for database access

 1. THE "NATURAL LANGUAGE" RULE BUILDER

-While a horizontal sentence like "If User X accesses Table Y then Alert Z" works for simple logic, it breaks down when an admin combines four user groups with three sensitivity levels and two response actions.
+A horizontal "If User X accesses Table Y then Alert Z" works for one condition.
+It collapses when you stack four user groups, three sensitivity levels and two response actions.

 1. FROM "BLACK BOX" TO SELF-SERVICE PORTAL

-The countdown timer was the key design choice.
-Displaying exact time remaining (e.g., "75m 32s") reminds the developer that access is ephemeral while eliminating the anxiety of not knowing when it expires.
-The timer's colour shifts from green to red as time runs low, providing an instant urgency cue.
+The countdown timer ("75m 32s") was the anchor.
+It tells the developer access is ephemeral and removes the anxiety of not knowing when it expires.
+Colour shifts from green to red as time runs low.

 1. THE "BREAK-GLASS" OVERRIDE

-The "Override Masking & Redaction" toggle was born from a conversation with a Lead DevOps Engineer: "When production is on fire at 2 AM, I don't need 'XXX-XX-1234.'
+This came from a Lead DevOps Engineer interview: "When production is on fire at 2 AM, I don't need XXX-XX-1234.
 I need the raw data."
-Without a sanctioned escape hatch, developers keep shadow admin passwords under their keyboards.
+Without a real way to see unmasked data fast, engineers keep admin passwords saved on their phones.

 1. CONTEXTUAL FORENSICS FOR INCIDENT RESPONSE

-A "Set up ACL" button on the incident page lets the admin move from observation to control without leaving context.
+A "Set up ACL" button lets the admin go from observation to control without leaving the page.

 Design Validation & Feedback